 THIS POST MAY CONTAIN AFFILIATE LINKS.
 PLEASE READ MY DISCLOSURE FOR MORE INFO.

 Hello Peaceful Mind opened seven months ago after I was diagnosed with Moderate Major Depression and Anxiety.
 I used to be stressed all the time.
-And to be honest, I still have moments when I feel my heart and chest tighten.
+And honestly, I still have moments when I feel my heart and chest tighten.

 But, overall, I am so much happier!

-Now I have the motivation to get out of bed.
+Now I am motivated to get out of bed.

 I stopped binge watching shows.